List of GetBackers characters: Ban Midou

 If the user were to use the Jagan a fourth time within a 24-hour period, they would receive a penalty for using it.
 After the fourth use the user disappears both from the physical world and from the memories of all who know him.
-With this in mind, Ban requested one final duel with Akabane Kurodou.
+With this in mind, Ban requested one final duel with Akabane.
 After an intense struggle, the two manage to strike each other, causing Ban to collapse and Akabane to disappear.
 However, Akabane had not died, as assumed, but instead, implanted a surgical scalpel into Ban's chest as a "final favor", given to Ban for allowing Akabane to see his own limits.
 Akabane later explained that because having Ban disappear would be a pity, he attempted to fool the "Archive" by faking Ban's death and delaying Ban's disappearance from using his fourth Jagan just long enough for Ginji to reach Babylon City and resolve everything, thus saving Ban from disappearing.

 His second ability is the Snakebite.
 Because he is a direct descendant of the Witch clan, and was born under the star of Asclepius, he possesses incredible superhuman strength, which gives him a gripping force of 200 kilograms in each hand.
 It is also shown that he is strong enough to break open the doors of an armored steel truck and punch hard enough to create large craters in the ground or break walls, occasionally even collapsing multistory buildings.
-Ban can augment the strength of his Snakebite by reciting a certain chant in order to draw power from Asclepius, with the resulting force being sufficient enough to devastate even the most formidable of opponents with just a single blow.
+Ban can augment the strength of his Snakebite by reciting a certain chant in order to draw power from Asclepius, with the resulting force being sufficient to devastate even the most formidable of opponents with just a single blow.
 The full extent of the Asclepius curse upon Ban is expressed through his entire right arm degenerating into a grotesque state not unlike a demon's limb, granting Ban even greater power but at the risk of losing himself to his savage instincts.
 Later Ban manages to transcend the Asclepius curse and draw out his full potential on his own, which is reflected by the manifestation of a single angel wing behind his right shoulder.

 In the "Get Back the Lost Time" arc, his skills grow by leaps and bounds due to his learning abilities.
 Against Natsuhiko, he manages to execute a new move, "Snake Kill", using his left hand.

 Anime News Network praised the style of the Jagan in the manga to be a "horrifying nightmare".
 The Tokyo Pop translation of the Ban Midou dialogues has been criticized for making him sound like a gangster.